 Make your own healthy chocolate, it’s easy

-If you love dark chocolate, or you’re looking for a way to “healthify” your chocolate habit, then you’ve got to give this healthy chocolate recipe a try!
+If you love dark chocolate, or you’re looking for a way to “healthify” your chocolate habit, then you’ve got to give this homemade healthy chocolate a try!

 I discovered how easy it is to make your own chocolate a few years ago, and it’s a lot better for you too.